myxozoa/Sprint-Challenge--Security-CA/security/README.md

 - Mitigations (what can be done to reduce the risk, e.g. 2-factor auth, encryption)

 Write a summary of the overall situation as if you were going to send it as a professional email to explain it to a coworker.
-Please write 1-2 paragraphs length, addressing the above concepts in a concise fashion.
+Please turn in a file `ThreatModel.md` with 1-2 paragraphs addressing the above concepts in a concise fashion.

 # Part 2 - Practical Security